Contents

 In 2009, the Ministry of Commerce of the People’s Republic of China issued Announcement No. 22 of 2019 regarding the Coca-Cola acquisition of Huiyuan case:

-The core idea reflected here is: “Antitrust opposes monopoly behavior, not monopoly position.”
+The core principle reflected here is simple: antitrust targets monopoly behavior, not monopoly position as such.

 Microsoft’s defense was that Internet Explorer was a feature of the operating system, not a separate product.
 Ultimately, Microsoft was still found guilty of monopoly, though the federal government and Microsoft reached some compromises.